 The New Physician‘s Editorial Advisory Board members and Student Editor help staff plan strong magazine stories for our readers.
 The members of the advisory board serve one year terms beginning in May.
 The Student Editor serves for two years, and is a voting member of AMSA’s Board of Trustees.

-- Ton La, Jr. is a first-year MD/JD student at Baylor College of Medicine and a Summa cum laude honors graduate of the University of Houston (UH).
-Ton has been a volunteer at Texas Children’s Hospital and the Baylor St. Luke’s Medical Center since high school.
-Previously, he represented the U.S. during the 70th Anniversary of D-Day in Caen, France; was the student editor of the UH Scholar Enrichment Program; competed in the 8th Annual Clinton Global Initiative University at the University of Miami; and helped launch the first Texas public Campus Kitchen chapter at UH as an affiliate of the Bonner Leaders Program.
-Ton is also a pianist and a 3rd degree black belt in Taekwondo and Hapkido.
+Ton (T.J.) is a second-year MD/JD student at Baylor College of Medicine and a Summa cum laude honors graduate of the University of Houston (UH).
+As part of National AMSA, T.J. is the Student Editor of The New Physician magazine and previously served on the TNP’s Editorial Advisory Board May 2015-May 2017.
+In the past, he volunteered at Texas Children’s Hospital and the Baylor St. Luke’s Medical Center since high school.
+As an undergraduate student, T.J. represented the U.S. during the 70th Anniversary of D-Day in Caen, France; was the student editor of the UH Scholar Enrichment Program; competed in the 8th Annual Clinton Global Initiative University at the University of Miami; and helped launch the first Texas public Campus Kitchen chapter at UH as an affiliate of the Bonner Leaders Program.
+T.J. is also a pianist and a 3rd degree black belt in Taekwondo and Hapkido.

 Joe is a third-year medical student at the Herbert Wertheim College of Medicine at Florida International University in Miami, Florida.
 He is a native of Orlando, Florida, and an alumnus of Stetson University where he studied Biology.
 He is passionate about community engagement, having served as an AmeriCorps VISTA prior to matriculating to FIU and formerly was the Art Director of the Mammography Art Initiative.